status-im/nim-faststreams/README.md

 `write` will just populate this page until it becomes full and only then it would be sent to the output device.

+As the example demonstrates, a `memoryOutput` will continue buffering pages until they can be finally concatenated and returned in `stream.getOutput`.
+If the output fits within a single page, it will be efficiently moved to the `getOutput` result.
+When the output size is known upfront you can ensure that this optimization is used by calling `stream.ensureRunway` before any writes, but please note that the library is free to ignore this hint in async context or if a maximum memory usage policy is specified.

-Writes larger than a page will be sent to the output device immediately, so setting the `pageSize` to zero enables unbuffered mode of operation.
+In a non-memory stream, any writes larger than a page or issued through the `writeNow` API will be sent to the output device immediately.

+#### Delayed Writes

 Please note that even in async context, `write` will complete immediately.
 To handle back-pressure properly, use `stream.flush` or `stream.waitForConsumer`